wso2/cellery/README.md

 * if you want to deploy in an existing K8s cluster -> select`Existing cluster` option
 * if you want to deploy locally via a pre-built VM -> select `Local` option

+#### Cellery runtime packages
-Further, cellery can be installed in two flavours; Basic or Complete.
+Cellery can be installed in two packages; Basic or Complete.
 The following is a comparison between two options:

 | Packages | Components | Supported Functionality |
 |----------|------------|-------------------------|